-Individual Unitholders resident in the United Kingdom may benefit from a personal savings allowance in each tax year.
+Individual Shareholders resident in the United Kingdom may benefit from a personal savings allowance in each tax year.
 For basic rate taxpayers, the first £1,000 of interest distributions (and interest) are free of tax.
 For higher rate taxpayers, the allowance is £500, but for additional rate taxpayers the amount is nil.
-Where United Kingdom resident individual Shareholders receive total interest and interest distributions in excess of their personal savings allowances then they will be liable to pay income tax at their marginal rates (normally 20% for basic rate taxpayers, 40% for higher rate and 45% for additional rate taxpayers) on the excess amount.
-Shareholders chargeable to United Kingdom corporation tax must account for their holding in the Fund (including distributions received) as a creditor loan relationship in accordance with the loan relationships regime.
+Where a United Kingdom resident individual Shareholder receives total interest and interest distributions in excess of their personal savings allowances then they will be liable to pay income tax at their marginal rates (normally 20% for basic rate taxpayers, 40% for higher rate and 45% for additional rate taxpayers) on the excess amount.

+Shareholders chargeable to United Kingdom corporation tax must account for their holding in the Fund (including distributions received) in accordance with the loan relationships regime.